bkader/Skada-WoTLK/README.md

 1. **DPS**: obviously, shows the dps of raid members depending on the time measurement you choose (_active or effective_) and it gives you access to the same data as its parent.
 2. **Damage done by spell**: this module shows a list of all spells used in your raid with their damage and the percentage of damage to the total.
 Clicking on a spell gives you access to the _Damage source list_, aka list of players that used that spell.
 3. **Useful damage**: a useful damage is the damage required for the target to die, anything above it is called _Overkill_, this module shows the damage done in your raid without the overkill, it means all the damage that was required for all your raid targets to reach 0 health.
+4. **Overkill**: this module does the reverse of what _Useful damage_ does, it only lists players overkill with the list of their overkill spells.

 ### Damage taken